intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 Parameter | Description | Default
 --- | --- | ---
-`site` | Identifier of the customer site where energy assets have been installed. | *999* `api_key` | Each client application has a key which is used to configure basic authentication and data provenance. |
+`site` | Identifier of the customer site where energy assets have been installed. | *999*

 ### Body parameters
 The `product-catalogue-items` body parameter specifies an optional filter for `/energy` data to be restricted to certain products.